 Effective January, 2017, the vast majority of our subsidiaries are self-insured for professional and general liability exposure up to \$5 million and \$3 million per occurrence, respectively, subject to certain aggregate limitations.
 Prior to January, 2017, the vast majority of our subsidiaries were self-insured for professional and general liability exposure up to \$10 million and \$3 million per occurrence, respectively.
-These subsidiaries are provided with several excess policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million per occurrence and in the aggregate for claims paid pursuant to the commercially insured excess coverage, up to \$50 million in the aggregate.
-In addition, from time to time based upon marketplace conditions, we may elect to purchase additional commercial coverage for certain of our facilities or businesses.
+These subsidiaries are provided with several excess policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred from 2011 through 2013.
+We remain liable for 10% of the claims paid pursuant to the commercially insured excess coverage, up to \$50 million in the aggregate.
+In addition, from time to time based upon marketplace conditions, we may elect to purchase additional commercial coverage for certain of our businesses.
 Our behavioral health care facilities located in the U.K. have policies through a commercial insurance carrier located in the U.K. that provides for £10 million of professional liability coverage and £25 million of general liability coverage.
-The facilities located in the u.K. acquired in late December, 2016 in connection with our acquisition of the Cambian Group, PLC's adult services division have been included in the above-mentioned U.K. insurance program.
+The coverage for the facilities located in the U.K. acquired in late December, 2016 in connection with our acquisition of the Cambian Group, PLC's adult services division is similar to the above-mentioned U.K. insurance program.

 Our estimated liability for self-insured professional and general liability claims is based on a number of factors including, among other things, the number of asserted claims and reported incidents, estimates of losses for these claims based on recent and historical settlement amounts, estimates of incurred but not reported claims based on historical experience, and estimates of amounts recoverable under our commercial insurance policies.
 While we continuously monitor these factors, our ultimate liability for professional and general liability claims could change materially from our current estimates due to inherent uncertainties involved in making this estimate.
-Given our significant self-insured exposure for professional and general liability claims, there can be no assurance that a sharp increase in the number and/or severity of claims asserted against us will not have a material adverse effect on our future results of operations.
+Given our significant self-insured exposure for professional and general liability claims, there can be no assurance that a sharp increase in the number and/or severity of claims asserted against us will not have a material adverse effect on our future results of operations

-As of March 31, 2017, the total accrual for our professional and general liability claims was \$206 million, of which \$48 million is included in current liabilities.
+Included in our financial results during the three and six-month periods ended June 30, 2017, pursuant to a reserve analysis which indicated unfavorable changes in our estimated future claims payments relating to prior years, we recorded a \$15 million increase to our professional and general liability self-insurance reserves.
+As of June 30, 2017, the total accrual for our professional and general liability claims was \$228 million, of which \$66 million is included in current liabilities.
 As of December 31, 2016, the total accrual for our professional and general liability claims was \$207 million, of which \$48 million is included in current liabilities.

-As of March 31, 2017, the total accrual for our workers' compensation liability claims was \$65 million, of which \$33 million is included in current liabilities.
+As of June 30, 2017, the total accrual for our workers' compensation liability claims was \$68 million, of which \$33 million is included in current liabilities.
 As of December 31, 2016, the total accrual for our workers' compensation liability claims was \$67 million, of which \$33 million is included in current liabilities.